tai1nguyen/dnd-gadgetzan-gazette/overview.md

 Some of the best engineers, miners, and alchemists ply their trade here.
 The people here believe in profit above loyalty, thus Gadgetzan is considered neutral territory in any large-scale conflict.
 Anyone with a fat wallet or services to offer is welcomed in Gadgetzan.

-The **Gadgetzan Gazette** campaign setting module provides information and reference material on the busy desert city of Gadgetzan.
+The **Gadgetzan Gazette** campaign module provides information and reference material for running a game in the busy desert city of Gadgetzan.
 Characters adventuring through it will have to navigate the city's tumultuous environment.
-Maybe they'll make a name for themselves amongst the rabble or an enemy of one of the ruling gangs.
+Maybe they'll make a name for themselves amongst the riff and rabble or become an enemy of one of the ruling gangs.
 Anything is possible in Gadgetzan, the City of Opportunity.

 ## Background
 The bustling town of Gadgetzan has ushered in a new era of trade, but the city’s success has led to its unfortunate occupation by some rather unruly denizens, each with their own agendas.
-Crime families vie with the City Watch for control of the streets, each led by a powerful figurehead pulling the strings from the shadows.
+Criminal organizations and crime families alike vie with the City Watch for control of the streets, each led by a powerful figurehead pulling the strings from the shadows.

 Nestled deep in the desert, the port town of Gadgetzan was a haven for shady dealings and rule-bending trade, its locals and visitors showing no favoritism toward any government body outside its own.